cue-lang/cue/doc/ref/spec.md

 #### Preamble

-The following pseudo-keywords are used at the preamble of a CUE file.
+The following keywords are used at the preamble of a CUE file.
 After the preamble, they may be used as identifiers to refer to namesake fields.

 ```